Campeonato Brasileiro Série A: Competition

 There are 20 clubs in the Brasileirão.
-During the course of a season (from May to December) each club plays the others twice (a double round-robin system), once at their home stadium and once at that of their opponents, for a total of 38 games.
+During the course of a season (from March to December) each club plays the others twice (a double round-robin system), once at their home stadium and once at that of their opponents, for a total of 38 games.
 Teams receive three points for a win and one point for a draw.
 No points are awarded for a loss.
-Teams are ranked by total points, victories, goal difference, and goals scored.
-At the end of each season, the club with the most points is crowned champion.
-If points are equal between two or more clubs, the rules are:
+Teams are ranked by total points, wins, goal difference, and goals scored.
+At the end of each season, the club with the most points is crowned champions.
+A system of promotion and relegation exists between the Brasileirão and the Série B. The four lowest placed teams in the Brasileirão are relegated to Série B, and the top four teams from the Série B are promoted to the Brasileirão.

+If there's a tie in points between two or more clubs, the rules are: